The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 To begin, your gameplay will be *extremely* bare bones and basic, and you should be focusing on casting Aero every ~15 seconds to refresh the damage over time effect, continuously casting Stone for your damage and casting Cure whenever health totals are dropping.

-**A word of note however**; one common pitfall of healing in Final Fantasy XIV is the mindset of keeping everyone at 100% HP at all times.
+**A word of note however**: one common pitfall of healing in Final Fantasy XIV is the mindset of keeping everyone at 100% HP at all times.

 **Do not do this.** There is no need to keep everyone completely healed at all times, the sole requirement is to keep everyone alive.
 However, do not take this as a go-ahead to play limbo with your health totals, as this will lead to many fumbles in the future.